SPACE-Timers -- A Stack-Based Hierarchical Timing System for C++: Key Features

 \section{Key Features}

 The tool provides structured reports featuring recursive time aggregation, sorted output based on each region’s contribution to its parent, and automatic detection of unaccounted time.
-A reduced example of such a report from \og is shown in \ref{sec:app1}.
+Unaccounted time is only reported for a region if at least one child region exists and the contribution of all child regions is $\leq99.9\%$ of their parents' runtime.
+A reduced example of such a report from \og~ is shown in \ref{sec:app1}.
 These reports support both straightforward inspection and more advanced post-processing, including statistical analysis and cross-run comparisons.
 In addition, the system provides a symbol-based balance output that compresses the runtime distribution into a concise representation, where each symbol corresponds to a timer region and its length reflects the relative runtime fraction, allowing a quick overview of execution characteristics.
 Checkpointing capabilities are also included, allowing the full hierarchy stack to be serialised to a file and later reconstructed.
 Furthermore, the SPACE-Timers incorporate error-handling mechanisms to detect stack underflows, label mismatches, and other potential inconsistencies.